TEWL (Transepidermal Water Loss) in Cats

 For owners, this translates into a practical point: recent clipping, shaving for ultrasound, or even a new grooming routine can change how the skin behaves and how it looks.
 A freshly clipped patch may seem “more irritated” simply because the coat is no longer buffering friction and air movement.
 If a vet visit is coming up, it helps to mention any recent grooming, mat removal, or medical clipping so the tewl cats skin barrier conversation stays grounded in what changed.

-Overgrooming is one of the most common ways a cat expresses skin discomfort, and it can be driven by itch, pain, stress, or a leaky barrier—or a mix.
-When TEWL is elevated, the surface can feel tight, warm, or “crawly,” and licking becomes a self-soothing behavior that unfortunately strips oils and worsens the barrier.
-This is why TEWL (Transepidermal Water Loss) in Cats is often discussed alongside the cat overgrooming differential rather than as a stand-alone skin metric.
+[Overgrooming](https://lapetitelabs.com/pages/cat-overgrooming) is one of the most common ways a cat shows skin discomfort, and it can be driven by itch, pain, stress, a leaky barrier — or a mix.
+When TEWL is high, the surface can feel tight, warm, or crawly, and licking becomes a self-soothing habit that strips oils and worsens the barrier.
+That is why barrier water loss is usually discussed alongside a full overgrooming differential, not as a stand-alone metric.

-Owners often describe a cat that seems calm but is constantly “busy” with grooming, especially in the evening.
-The licking may be quiet and easy to miss until a bald patch appears under certain lighting.
-Another clue is a cat that stops mid-play to lick, then returns to play—suggesting discomfort rather than boredom.
-Noticing these patterns helps separate a barrier-driven problem from a purely behavioral one.
+Owners often describe a cat that seems calm but is constantly 'busy' grooming, especially in the evening, until a bald patch shows up under certain light.
+Another tell: a cat that stops mid-play to lick, then returns to play — discomfort, not boredom.
+Spotting these patterns helps separate a barrier-driven problem from a purely behavioral one.

 “A cat can have a leaky barrier even when the skin looks clean.”